AshishW/IIT-Bombay-challenge/readme.md

     ├── floppy-fill.svg
     ├── check-lg.svg
     └── UI.png
 ```

 ### Overall Architecture

 The application is built using HTML, CSS, and JavaScript, leveraging the Bootstrap framework for styling and modal components.
 The data is stored in a JavaScript array (`invoices`) and manipulated using DOM manipulation techniques.
 Local storage is used to persist changes made to the table.
+The application is also implemented as a Progressive Web App (PWA).

 ### Data Management

-* **Data Structure:** The table data is stored in a JavaScript array of objects, where each object represents a row with given properties.
+* **Data Structure:** The table data is stored in a JavaScript array of objects (JSON format), where each object represents a row with given properties.
 * **Initial Data:** The `invoices` array is initialized with sample data.
 This data is also deep-copied into `initialInvoices` to allow for resetting the table to its original state.
 * **Local Storage:** The `localStorage` API is used to persist table changes.
 The `saveButton` event listener saves the updated `invoices` array to local storage, and the `refreshButton` loads data from local storage if available, or defaults to `initialInvoices`.